Vaccine Equity & Access in Crisis

 Table of Contents

-Countries have experienced drastically unequal access to vaccines – of the approximately 319 million vaccine doses that have been administered as of March 10, over 77% of them were in only 10 countries.
+Countries have experienced drastically unequal access to vaccines – 33% of all vaccines have gone to 27 of the world’s wealthiest countries, despite having only 10% of the global population.
 Around 90% of people in low-income countries are unlikely to receive a vaccine this year.
 For communities in conflict-affected and fragile states, the logistics of vaccine distribution – in addition to the financial constraints of purchasing adequate numbers of vaccines – create even more barriers to widespread vaccine access.

 MedGlobal was built on the vision of a world without healthcare disparity.
 Central to this vision is COVID-19 vaccine equity and access.